Skip to main content

 Cost-share confirmation(s)

-A revised proposal may be necessary, for instance, if the sponsor awards a project but at a different amount than originally proposed or if the statement of work (SOW) changed significantly.
-The University requires a Revised New PINS when the total project amount changes by 10% or more (increase or decrease) from the original proposed amount.
+For instance, a revised proposal may be necessary if the sponsor awards a project but at a different amount than originally proposed or if the statement of work (SOW) changes significantly.
+The University requires a Revised New PINS (or PD) when the total project amount changes by 10% or more (increase or decrease) from the original proposed amount.

-When processing this type of PINS because of a significant change in amount, you can use the sponsor’s notification, i.e. letter or email, in lieu of a solicitation.
-It is also expected there is a material effect on the SOW, thus, a need for a revised SOW as well.
+When processing this type of PINS (or PD) because of a significant change in amount, you can use the sponsor’s notification, i.e., letter or email, instead of a solicitation.
+There is also expected to be a material effect on the SOW; thus, a revised SOW is needed.

-NOTE: We recommend using the cloning feature that is available.
-This feature transfers some information from the original PINS to the Revised New PINS saving time in completing the record.
-From the main PINS home page, ensure the PI’s name is listed.
-Select “Create Supplement/Continuation/Revised Proposal” then the original proposal.
+NOTE: We recommend using the available cloning feature.
+This feature transfers some information from the original PINS (or PD) to the Revised New PINS (or PD), saving time when completing the record.

-After a project is awarded, it is possible more funding and even time beyond the original award will be granted by the sponsor.
-This additional amount should not be confused with ‘incremental funding,’ which is partial funding of the total amount awarded by the sponsored project agreement that is released to NC State over the life of the project.
+After a project is awarded, the sponsor may grant more funding and time beyond the original award.
+This additional amount should not be confused with ‘incremental funding,’ which is partial funding of the total amount awarded under the sponsored project agreement, released to NC State over the project’s life.
 For instance, a million-dollar award may be equally funded over a five-year project in $200,000 increments.

 • Sponsor’s supplemental request